 This variable can be used by external contracts to track accurate time-weighted average prices (TWAPs) across any time interval.

-This is done by reading the cumulative price from an ERC20 token pair at the beginning and at the end of the interval.
+The TWAP is constructed by reading the cumulative price from an ERC20 token pair at the beginning and at the end of the desired interval.
 The difference in this cumulative price can then be divided by the length of the interval to create a TWAP for that period.

 TWAPs can be used directly or as the basis for moving averages (EMAs and SMAs) as needed.